 From Price: USD199

-This is a lesser-visited spot but offers stunning views of the Paine massif and the surrounding landscape.
-The lake’s unique light-blue color and the surrounding wildlife (including flamingos) make it a beautiful stop.
+Often overlooked, Lago Sarmiento offers peaceful views of the Paine massif and its surroundings.
+The lake’s unique light-blue color and wildlife, including flamingos, make it a beautiful and tranquil stop.

 Trekking to Cuernos del Paine Viewpoint